amitrege/CSCI1300-2024-public/recitation/recitation2/recitation2.md

   Example output(The * next to a line indicates user input)
   ```
-    How much water did you drink today?(in fl oz)
+    How much water did you drink today? (in fl ozs)
   * 37
-    You’re doing great, but you’re still halfway to your goal!
+    You are doing great, you are half way to your goal!
 Get that water in!
-You have 27 fl oz left to drink.
+You have X fl ozs left to drink.
 ```
   **2a**.
 Write an algorithm in pseudocode for the program above.